wikicite/wikicite-data/README.md

     make 20170626/wikidata-20170626-all.publications.ndjson.gz

-The number of bibliographic items is counted and committed in git
+The number of bibliographic items is counted as following - it is also committed in git:

     make 20170626/wikidata-20170626-all.publications.ids.count